jpmorrison/OSX-Qemu/Readme.md

 ## Almost working:

 - Spice client folder sharing [WebDav](https://github.com/jpmorrison/OSX-Qemu/issues/7#issue-1035603758) using [phodav](https://gitlab.gnome.org/jpmorrison/phodav).
 Working-ish when built with Brew.
 IMO phodav is buggy and has weird build issues with glib.
-- "Seamless" mouse with Spice remote-viewer works with libvirt config.
+- "Seamless" mouse with Spice remote-viewer works with libvirt config but not [bare-metal qemu cli](https://github.com/jpmorrison/OSX-Qemu/issues/9#issue-1051342057).
 Need more info.

 ## Not working: